 NASDAQ does not believe that the proposed rule change will impose any burden on competition not necessary or appropriate in furtherance of the purposes of the Act.
-The Exchange does not believe that the proposal creates intra-market competition because the Exchange is applying the same Routing Fees to all market participants in the same manner dependent on the routing venue, with the exception of Customers.
+The Exchange does not believe that the proposal creates a burden on intra-market competition because the Exchange is applying the same Routing Fees to all market participants in the same manner dependent on the routing venue, with the exception of Customers.
 The Exchange will continue to assess separate Customer Routing Fees.
-Customers will continue to receive the lowest fees or no fees when routing orders, as is the case today.

-Other options exchanges also assess lower Routing Fees for customer orders as compared to non-customer orders.16
+Customers will continue to receive the lowest fees as compared to non-Customers when routing orders, as is the case today.
+Other options exchanges also assess lower Routing Fees for customer orders as compared to non-customer orders.14

-The Exchange's proposal would allow the Exchange to continue to recoup its costs when routing Customer orders to NOM or BX Options as well as away markets that pay a rebate when such orders are designated as available for routing by the market participant.
-The Exchange continues to pass along savings realized by leveraging NASDAQ OMX's infrastructure and scale to market participants when Customer orders are routed to NOM and BX Options and is providing those savings to all market participants.
-Today, other options exchanges also assess fixed routing fees to recoup costs incurred by the exchange to route orders to away markets.17
+The Exchange's proposal would allow the Exchange to continue to recoup its costs when routing Customer orders to PHLX or BX Options as well as away markets that pay a rebate when such orders are designated as available for routing by the market participant.
+The Exchange continues to pass along savings realized by leveraging NASDAQ OMX's infrastructure and scale to market participants when Customer orders are routed to PHLX and BX Options and is providing those savings to all market participants.
+Today, other options exchanges also assess fixed routing fees to recoup costs incurred by the exchange to route orders to away markets.15